 - Do it, even if you jump from one idea to another.

-- Even if what you’re saying makes little sense or feels empty: write it down.
+- Write it down even if what you’re saying makes little sense or feels empty.

 - Just get it down on paper without any filters: don’t overthink it.

 - Circle every positive emotion word you can find in green and every negative emotion word in red.

 - Which color prevails?

 - How does your language reflect on your outlook on life?

 - Are you an optimist or a pessimist?